-Intended outcome Success criteria Update on progress 2021-2022 When Disadvantaged Learners begin in reception with lower baselines scores than expected in oral communication, language and literacy high quality research based interventions provide rapid catch up and support (challenge 1) Neli Programme successfully implemented within the school, with staff and Disadvantaged Learners benefiting from timely intervention with a well resourced, research proven programme.
+Intended outcome Success criteria Update on progress 2022-2023 When Disadvantaged Learners begin in reception with lower baselines scores than expected in oral communication, language and literacy high quality research based interventions provide rapid catch up and support (challenge 1) Neli Programme successfully implemented within the school, with staff and Disadvantaged Learners benefiting from timely intervention with a well resourced, research proven programme.
 Disadvantaged Learners progress from low baseline scores in communication and language strands shows rapid progress at end of EYFS (profile judgements) Vocabulary and oracy in all subjects is focused on throughout school.
-Neli programme has been implemented and being continued into the next academic year (2022-2023) Disadvantaged Learners will develop better fluency and decoding skills in reading, supporting them to achieve higher by the end of KS2 (challenge 2) Decodable reading scheme in EYFS/KS1 in place with Disadvantaged Learners being able to progress rapidly through the scheme.
+Neli programme has been implemented.
+Disadvantaged Learners will develop better fluency and decoding skills in reading, supporting them to achieve higher by the end of KS2 (challenge 2) Decodable reading scheme in EYFS/KS1 in place with Disadvantaged Learners being able to progress rapidly through the scheme.
 Staff are able to access and use effective evidence-based whole class strategies to support reading skills.
 Data shows that accelerated progress is made over the three years.
-Reading scheme selected and purchased July 2022 Disadvantaged Learners will have daily access to high quality literature throughout the curriculum with support given within class to access as needed (challenge 2 & 5) Disadvantaged Learners have access to good quality texts as part of their daily learning diet, enhancing their experience by good quality texts being used in planning.
+Reading scheme selected and purchased July 2022, extra books purchased for scheme 2022-2023 Disadvantaged Learners will have daily access to high quality literature throughout the curriculum with support given within class to access as needed (challenge 2 & 5) Disadvantaged Learners have access to good quality texts as part of their daily learning diet, enhancing their experience by good quality texts being used in planning.
 Teaching uses quality text within lessons, supporting pupils to understand and use features as appropriate in their writing.
 Data at end of Key Stage 2 displays good progress from Baseline starting point.
-G
+Texts purchased to provide hooks into other subject areas and for use in teaching July 2023

 Disadvantaged Learners access support when needed for their emotional well-being, meaning they can access and have the resilience to strive for progress in academic work (challenge 3, impact into challenge 2 & 5).
 ELSA support system in place for use of pupils within school, including Disadvantaged Learners.
 ELSA impact measured from start and finish of programmes, working through areas highlighted by pupils, teachers and families.
-(Evidence includes governor monitoring) School in the Forest targeted intervention group continues, supporting pupils in developing key learning behaviours, including resilience and confidence.
-ELSA programme reestablished with training of 2 ELSAs in school and the use of the Forest school Intervention group.
-Disadvantaged Learners have support to access opportunities through the curriculum to raise cultural capital (challenge 4) .
+(Evidence includes governor monitoring ) School in the Forest targeted intervention group continues, supporting pupils in developing key learning behaviours, including resilience and confidence.
+ELSA programme established with training of 2 ELSAs in school and the use of the Forest school Intervention group.
+Two ELSAs to continue work into next academic year 2023/24 Disadvantaged Learners have support to access opportunities through the curriculum to raise cultural capital (challenge 4) .
 Pupil voice data will show that our disadvantaged children can reference experiences and learning experiences.
 Curriculum is provided that broadens opportunities and life experiences so that Disadvantaged Learners in particular gain the knowledge and cultural capital that they need to succeed in life.
 Teachers are trained in areas of curriculum in order to provide pupils the best possible platform in all subjects for future building upon (Evidence: training/TD day reports).
 PP pupils attended all trips offered.
 Our disadvantaged children are engaging with mastering early number and times tables practise leading to firmer foundations in maths knowledge by the end of KS2 (challenge 6).
 Times table tracking data will show increased progress over time for our disadvantaged children.
 The intervention project in KS1 (Mastering Number Work Group) will have been introduced and implemented, leading to Disadvantaged Learners showing good progress in number skills by the end of KS1 (Baseline scores compared to end of KS1).
-Timetable training implemented with two teachers trained in Spring 2022.
+Timetable training implemented with two teachers to be trained in 2023-24

-Activity in this academic year 2021-2022
+Activity in this academic year 2023-2024